 - Access Smart Lookup: Right-click the highlighted text and select “Smart Lookup” from the context menu.
 Another option is to navigate to the References tab on the Ribbon and select “Smart Lookup” from the “Research” group.

-By following these straightforward instructions, the “Insights” pane will open on the right side of your Word window and contain the necessary information.
+Following these straightforward instructions opens the “Insights” pane on the right side of the Word window, where the required information appears.

 Key Features of Smart Lookup